 While the most obvious sign of ptosis is a drooping eyelid, their upper eyelid creases may not line up evenly with each other.
 If ptosis in children is not treated, it can cause problems with their vision development.Also, some children may tilt their heads back so they can see better, but this may cause head and neck problems.

-Ptosis can occur later in life if the muscles or ligaments that normally raise the eyelid are weakened by injury or disease.
+Ptosis can occur in adults if the muscles or ligaments that normally raise the eyelid are weakened by injury or disease.
 Most ptosis happens with aging.
 As a person ages, the skin and muscles of the eyelids stretch and weaken.
 Sometimes, previous eye surgery hastens this change because the instruments used to keep the eye open during surgery can stretch the eyelid a bit.
 However, drooping can also be a result of damage to the nerves that control the eyelid muscles.
 In rare cases, tumors or other diseases can affect the eylid muscle.

 How is ptosis treated?

 If the ptosis does not reduce vision and the patient does not mind the appearance, the doctor might recommend no treatment at all.
 However, If the ptosis causes a problem with vision, appearance, or both, treatment may be indicated.
 The treatment used depends on whether the ptosis is caused by a disease process or by aging changes.
 Treating ptosis caused by aging changes typically involves surgery.
 This is an outpatient procedure usually done in the ophthalmologist's office.
 Local anesthesia is used to numb the eye and surrounding area.

 CEENTA has facial plastic surgeons who specialize in ptosis treatment in SouthPark, Belmont, Blakeney, Concord, Huntersville, Salisbury, and Statesville.
 They are skilled in the most up-to-date technology and treatment options and will come up with a care plan personalized for your needs.